 Below are WADEM’s Position Statements as adopted by the Board of Directors.

-The mission of WADEM is the global improvement of prehospital and emergency health care, public health, and disaster health and preparedness.
+The mission of WADEM is the evidence-based improvement, education, and advocacy of emergency and disaster health care and disaster risk reduction.
 The accurate and transparent release of public health information is necessary to inform response and recovery activities associated with disasters.

 The resolution to adopt the international health regulations in 2005 recognized the World Health Organization's leadership in monitoring and responding to public health emergencies.1